StefanScherer/choco-docker-cli/MAINTENANCE.md

 #### 5. Draft a pre-release

-Now draft a new pre-release at https://github.com/ahmetalpbalkan/choco-docker-cli/releases/new Enter eg. 1.12.0-rc5 in the field "Tag version" and "Release title" and add some nice description.
+This step is for contributors with write access and ability to issue releases.
+Now draft a new pre-release at https://github.com/StefanScherer/choco-docker-cli/releases/new
+Enter eg. 1.12.0-rc5 in the field "Tag version" and "Release title" and add some nice description.
 Remember to check the **This is a pre-release** checkbox.